jtobinart/MicroPython_CYD_ESP32-2432S028R/README.md

 from cydr import CYD
 cyd = CYD()
 ```
 to access the CYD or you can use one of the example programs provided in the repository.
-You can use the touch demo to test one and two-finger taps and two-finger long presses.

 ## License